danylovolokh/AndroidLogger/README.md

 # AndroidLogger
 This is a lightweight Logger to file for Android.
-It's based on VoNaLogger.
+It's based on [VoNaLogger](https://github.com/danylovolokh/VoNaLogger)
 # Recommended usage

 - Add this to your build.gradle file of the project.